xi-wu/xi-wu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am Xi Wu, a postdoctoral researcher at the [SDA Bocconi School of Management](https://www.sdabocconi.it/en/home).
+Welcome to my site!
+I am a postdoctoral researcher at the [SDA Bocconi School of Management](https://www.sdabocconi.it/en/home).

 I received my Ph.D. degree in Business Administration (Concentration: Management Information Systems) in June 2022 from [Fox School of Business](https://www.fox.temple.edu/), [Temple University](https://www.temple.edu/).